 A rubric allows students to appraise each other’s work for targeted criteria.
 This tool lowers the threshold for entry, enabling more students to successfully participate.
 By analyzing for specific criteria, students learn to assess the quality of their own work more accurately.
 This allows them to measure their own progress while communicating about the performance of their peers.

 Feedback conversations must have more depth than simply providing a rubric score.
 We want our students discussing the quality of each other’s work.
 Like all feedback conversations, they must discuss strengths, weaknesses, and action steps that could be taken to improve learning.
 Without question prompts, these conversations often either remain surface level or veer off-topic.

 Feedback conversations occur naturally between students when they are working together to complete a task.
 These opportunities can be facilitated through a variety of digital tools.
 They can occur in both synchronous and asynchronous models of online learning.

-Remember, that completing a task doesn’t have to be boring!
+Remember, completing a task doesn’t have to be boring!
 One easy way to engage students in peer tutoring is to pair them together in an activity with a “game” feel.
 This can be as simple as putting them in a digital call with a list of math problems to solve collaboratively or as complicated as an online “scavenger hunt”.
 Relationships are built through activity and feedback messages naturally flow when students collaborate.

 The comments feature within Canvas allows teachers to leave personalized and rich comments about student performance.
 In addition to simple text, teachers can also include live links or video uploads to guide students in next “action steps.”